Kevin Miller PC 405.443.5100

 Senior adult reading about Elder Law updates

-Elder law continues to adapt to address emerging challenges as well as provide protection for older adults.
-Some of the significant updates in elder law in 2025 are expanded protection against elder financial abuse, reforms on long-term care policies and advancements in healthcare decision-making.
-Read on to learn more.
+Elder law still has a long way to go in order to meet the new challenges as well as to protect older people.
+Some of the major changes in elder law in 2025 include stronger protection against elder financial abuse, changes in long term care policies and improvements in healthcare decisions.
+Keep reading to find out more about it.

 The updates include:

-Tax Incentives: The IRS announced an increased tax deductible limit in 2025 for long-term care insurance.
-Only long-term care policies that meet the federal government’s tax-qualified requirements qualify for a potential tax deduction.
-Learn more from the American Association for Long-Term Care Insurance.
+Tax Incentives: The IRS increased the tax deductible limit for long term care insurance in 2025.
+Only those long term care policies that meet the federal government’s tax qualified standard may be able to provide for a possible tax deduction.
+Find out more from the American Association for Long Term Care Insurance.

-Many states have seen advancements in healthcare that have a positive effect on elder law.
-Let’s look at the updates.
+Variously, improvements in healthcare have been made in many states that have a positive impact on elder law.
+But let’s look at the updates.

-1. Digital Advance Directives: While it is still imperative to keep hard copies of important documents such as your advance directive, many states are recognizing the movement towards digital versions of advance directives.
-This can provide ease of access for elder adults.
+1. Digital Advance Directives: It is still very important to have hard copies of your advance directive and other important documents, but more and more states are recognizing the shift to digital advance health care directives.
+This can help with the accessibility of elder adults.

-• Allowing Medicare patients to receive telehealth services for non-behavioral/mental health care in their home through March 31, 2025.
+Until March 31, 2025, Medicare patients can get telehealth services for non-behavioral/mental health care in their home.

-Oklahoma attorney, Kevin L .
-Miller, PC has over 35 years of experience in estate planning, probate and elder law.
-He works with all kinds of individuals and families in Oklahoma.
+Oklahoma attorney, Kevin L. Miller, PC has more than 35 years of experience in estate planning, probate and elder law.
+He helps all kinds of people and their families in Oklahoma.

 He practices law with the following in mind: